[VIDEO] How to choose the right coffee packaging equipment for your business

 If speed is your top priority and your bag style does not deviate from a simple fractional pack (pillow bag), you can’t go wrong with a continuous motion VFFS machine.
 Continuous motion machinery offers incredible packaging speeds...think multiple bags per second.

 Most continuous motion machines have a single seal jaw, which is the standard.
-However, if you really want to ramp up your speeds, you can opt for a VFFS machine like the Velocity that has two sealing jaws that move in tandem, creating the top seal with one jaw and the bottom seal with another in a circular motion.
-This virtually eliminates lost cycle time that would otherwise be spent on a single jaw moving up and down to create both seals.
+However, if you really want to ramp up your speeds, you can opt for a VFFS machine like the Velocity that has two sealing jaws that move in tandem.
+This virtually eliminates lost cycle time that would otherwise be spent on a single jaw moving up and down to create both package seals.

 A versatile intermittent motion VFFS machine is a solid pick for most coffee producers who seek to package their product into the iconic flat bottom/quad seal bag types which are standard in the industry.
-You will sacrifice some speed when choosing an intermittent machine but will gain the flexibility to create more complex package styles.
+You will sacrifice some speed when choosing intermittent coffee packaging equipment but will gain the flexibility to create more complex package styles.

-One tip: Choose a packaging machine that has an enclosed jaw drive like the VFFS M250.
+One tip: Choose a coffee packaging machine that has an enclosed jaw drive like the VFFS M250 or M400.
 This will keep dust and particulates inherent in the coffee packaging process from impeding vital moving parts.
+Watch one at work:

 Just want to automate the filling and sealing of your preformed coffee pouches?
 This is an easy one: Keep it simple with a premade pouch fill and seal machine.
 This equipment is easy for novice operators to learn and quick to set up.
 And if you have multiple bag sizes, you're in luck: Changeover takes a matter of minutes.

-Modern automatic filling and sealing machines are servo-driven, which offers better control, smoother operation, and efficiency increases of up to 50%.
+Modern automatic pouch packing machines are servo-driven, which offers better control, smoother operation, and efficiency increases of up to 50%.
 With throughput rates of up to 60 cycles per minute on single-lane models, premade pouch machines are quickly catching up speed-wise to VFFS equipment.
+Watch one at work: